YINI-lang/YINI-spec/README.md

 (Implementation libraries or parsers can follow once the specification stabilizes.)

-Specification needs still more testing, especially in parts like in string concat. and array nesting (where fixes and a few more additions may follow in specification and grammar).
+The specification still needs more testing — especially around string concatenation and array nesting.
+Further adjustments and refinements may follow in both the spec and grammar.

 A TypeScript-based YINI parser is currently in development: https://github.com/YINI-lang/yini-parser-typescript

+### Acknowledgments
+Some parts of the YINI specification have benefited from valuable community feedback.
+See section 15.2, "Acknowledgments", for more details.

 ---